Mike Tyson Net Worth

 Early Life & Title Reign

 Born June 30, 1966, in Brooklyn, New York, Tyson became the youngest heavyweight champion in history in 1986 at age 20.
-His ferocious knockout power made him a global phenomenon + one of the most marketable athletes of his era.
+His ferocious knockout power made him a global phenomenon and one of the most marketable athletes of his era.

 Career Earnings & Bankruptcy